 Performance Award

 The tax-free threshold amount for employees’ bonus and performance awards remains at US$700 for foreign currency bonus for 2023.
-The ZWL currency bonus was increased from ZWL$500,000 to ZWL$7,500,000 with effect from 1 November 2023.
-With effect from 1 January 2024, the tax-free threshold for those paid in foreign currency is USD400 or ZWL equivalent at the prevailing exchange rate on the day of payment, for ZWL income.
+From 1 November 2023 the ZWL currency bonus was increased from ZWL$500,000 to ZWL$7,500,000.
+With effect from 1 January 2024, the tax-free threshold for those paid in foreign currency is USD400 or ZiG equivalent at the prevailing exchange rate on the day of payment, for ZiG income.

 Other benefits